 - There are limits to the melting capabilities of EAFs, as treatment is performed during the steel production process

-We have an over 35-year history as an environmental recycler which began with our MESSCUD operations at the Yamaguchi Division.
+We are a pioneering company in material recycling business with an over 35-year history which began with our MESSCUD operations at the Yamaguchi Division.
 Waste treatment has gone from being seen as a mere waste disposal business to being valued as a business that is ethical and essential for society.
 In light of this fact, the Company has decided to increase the visibility of its history of integrating steelmaking with medical and industrial waste treatment, and engage in the branding of the unique qualities of our business.
 We aim to leverage our strengths in EAF melting as we focus on developing new resource recycling technology, respond to a rising need for waste recycling driven by an increased social environmental awareness, and provide an even high level of quality as a resource circulation business.

 We have a history of integrating steel production with medical and industrial waste treatment, and as a pioneer in the use of EAFs to melt and treat waste, we will work to restore business performance by branding and visualizing the things which makes us unique and differentiate us from other companies, and by extensively communicating and publicizing these.
 Further, in addition to EAF melting, we will also strengthen our one-stop waste treatment system by collaborating with other companies.
 We will aim to achieve further growth through further improvements to our resource circulation business, which integrates steelmaking and waste treatment.